 Regular pick up is until 7pm, but late pickup can be arranged for an additional charge until 10pm.
 If you are going to send someone else to pick up your dog, please give us written notice & permission.

 We are open 365 days a year, 24/7!
 Holidays are our busiest time and usually require a pre-paid reservation.

 Puppies & Intact Dogs

 We do this to avoid any potential “accidents”, as well as to avoid any agitation via mounting!
-We find that most dogs at our facility are not a fan of being mounted and since puppies especially have some difficulty controlling themselves as their hormones fluctuate, we don’t want any dogs getting upset or injured while in our care.
+We find that most dogs at our facility are not a fan of being mounted and some difficulty controlling themselves as their hormones fluctuate, we don’t want any dogs getting upset or injured while in our care.
 We also do not want any accidental pregnancies (and we’re sure you don’t either!).